-The proposed billing rule would tack costly administrative burdens onto insurers — which would likely deter them from covering abortion altogether.ThinkProgress
+The billing rule will tack costly administrative burdens onto insurers — which would likely deter them from covering abortion altogether.ThinkProgress

-About 1.3 million people are enrolled in health plans that cover abortions and would be affected by the billing rule.
-When health insurance plans cover pregnancy and childbirth but not abortion, women’s options are unfairly limited.American Academy of Family Physicians
+About 3 million people are enrolled in health plans that cover abortions and would be affected by the billing rule.
+When health insurance plans cover pregnancy and childbirth but not abortion, reproductive health options are unfairly limited.American Academy of Family Physicians

 The billing rule establishes a confusing payment process that would act as a barrier to accessing abortion coverage.
 Consumers would be sent two separate health care bills — including one just for abortion coverage — which they’d have to pay with two different payments.
 The process would increase the risk that people miss their health care payments and completely lose their health insurance coverage.Mic

 The administration's billing rule comes amid state-level efforts to deny women insurance coverage for abortion.
 So far, 11 states have passed bans on abortion coverage in all plans and 26 have banned coverage in their exchanges.Kaiser Family Foundation